Church architecture: Gothic era church architecture

 Gothic-era architecture, originating in 12th-century France, is a style where curves, arches, and complex geometry are highly emphasized.
+The defining feature of the style is the pointed (or ogival) arch.
+It was developed together with rib vaults and flying buttresses to allow for taller structures with larger windows, which were often decorated with tracery and stained glass.
 These intricate structures, often of immense size, required great amounts of planning, effort and resources; involved large numbers of engineers and laborers; and often took hundreds of years to complete—all of which was considered a tribute to God.

 Characteristics

 The characteristics of a Gothic-style church are largely in congruence with the ideology that the more breathtaking a church is, the better it reflects the majesty of God.
 This was accomplished through clever math and engineering in a time period where complex shapes, especially in huge cathedrals, were not typically found in structures.
 Through this newly implemented skill of being able to design complex shapes churches consisted of namely pointed arches, curved lights and windows, and rib vaults.
 Since these newly popular designs were implemented with respect to the width of the church rather than height, width was much more desired rather than height.